joelibaceta/answerific/README.md

 3. Parse and rearrange the input given the type of question
 4. Extract information from the web for that parsed input
 5. Select and return the best answer

+## Roadmap

+* Add options at initialization
+* Sentence split on dot: handle abbreviations
+* Return special message when no result found?
+Or just nil?

 ## Development